 Counseling and Psychological Services at Tang

-The main Counseling and Psychological Services (CPS) office is on the third floor of the Tang Center at 2222 Bancroft Way.
-CPS provides crisis intervention, brief individual and couples counseling, groups, and workshops on a variety of personal and academic issues.
+The main Counseling and Psychological Services (CAPS) office is on the third floor of the Tang Center at 2222 Bancroft Way.
+CAPS provides crisis intervention, brief individual and couples counseling, groups, and workshops on a variety of personal and academic issues.
 The office also provides psychiatric services for medication evaluation and monitoring, and social services support for health-related issues like medical problems, chronic illness, substance abuse, pregnancy, domestic violence, and sexual assault.

 Call 510.642.9494 to make an appointment or visit the office for drop-in counseling from 10:00 am – 5:00 pm, Monday through Friday.